imshashwat745/spam_contact_detection/README.md

-Instahyre Coding Task
-A Django backend for a spam detection application
+A Django backend for a spam contact detection application

 ================================================
 *List Of Contents*:                             |